nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

 description:
   - "Shows how to emulate FULL OUTER JOIN with a mutex table when the RDBMS doesn't support FULL OUTER JOIN."
 ---
-In this article I&#8217;ll show several ways to emulate a `FULL OUTER` join on a RDBMS that doesn&#8217;t support it, as is the case with even the most recent versions of MySQL.
+In this article I'll show several ways to emulate a `FULL OUTER` join on a RDBMS that doesn't support it, as is the case with even the most recent versions of MySQL.
 This useful query is surprisingly tricky to get right.

 ### Introduction

 A standard SQL `FULL OUTER` join is like a `LEFT` or `RIGHT` join, except that it includes all rows from both tables, matching them where possible and filling in with `NULL`s where there is no match.
-I&#8217;ll illustrate that for clarity.
+I'll illustrate that for clarity.
 Here are two of my favorite tables, `apples` and `oranges`:

 <table class="borders collapsed">
   <caption>apples</caption> <tr>